cyberbotics/webots-doc/reference/balljointparameters.md

 coordinates with respect to the center of the closest upper [Transform](transform.md) node's frame.

-- `springConstant` and `dampingConstant`: These fields specify the uniform amount of rotational spring and damping effect around each of the frame axis of the [BallJoint](balljoint.md)'s closest upper [Transform](transform.md) (see [JointParameters](jointparameters.md)'s ["Springs and Dampers"](jointparameters.md#springs-and-dampers) section for more information on these constants).
+- `springConstant` and `dampingConstant`: These fields specify the uniform amount of rotational spring and damping effect (in Nm and Nms, respectively) around each of the frame axis of the [BallJoint](balljoint.md)'s closest upper [Transform](transform.md) (see [JointParameters](jointparameters.md)'s ["Springs and Dampers"](jointparameters.md#springs-and-dampers) section for more information on these constants).